erdinnurjaman/Optimizing-Warehouse-Supply-Allocation-for-FMCG-Instant-Noodles-Company/README.md

 - Shift focus to next-level performance metrics such as efficiency or distribution speed.

 ### CHART:
-📊 Insight:
+#### 📊 Insight 1:
 Even though warehouse breakdowns are increasing, shipping volume remains high.
 Urban areas tend to be more frequently involved in breakdowns with higher shipment volumes.

 💡 Business Recommendation:
 Conduct more frequent operational audits in urban areas with high breakdowns to prevent long-term logistic inefficiencies.

-📊 Insight:
+#### 📊 Insight 2:
 The more storage issues reported, the higher the shipping volume.
 This suggests that warehouses with large capacities tend to experience more storage problems.

 💡 Business Recommendation:
 Invest in inventory management and smart storage systems in large warehouses to reduce issue potential.

-📊 Insight:
+#### 📊 Insight 3:
 Warehouses with official certification (C to A+) contribute significantly higher shipping volumes compared to uncertified ones.

 💡 Business Recommendation:
 Encourage warehouse certification to increase trust in handling large volumes.
 Uncertified warehouses should be evaluated and prioritized for standard improvements.

-📊 Insight:
+#### 📊 Insight 4:
 Most certified warehouses are located in rural areas, while uncertified ones are also only found in rural regions.
 Certification is not evenly distributed to urban areas.

 💡 Business Recommendation:
-Expand the certification program to urban areas.
+- Expand the certification program to urban areas.
-Review whether uncertified rural warehouses have high capacity, as they may pose a risk in the supply chain.
+- Review whether uncertified rural warehouses have high capacity, as they may pose a risk in the supply chain.

-📊 Insight:
+#### 📊 Insight 5:
 Newer warehouses (built after 2010) report fewer storage issues than older ones.

 💡 Business Recommendation:
 Focus on renovating or upgrading infrastructure in warehouses built before 2010.
 Alternatively, direct more distribution to newer warehouses to minimize storage issues.

-📊 Insight:
+#### 📊 Insight 6:
 The average shipping volume is lower in newer warehouses, indicating that older warehouses still dominate in handling large volumes, despite having more issues.

 💡 Business Recommendation:
 Redistribute shipping loads to newer and more efficient warehouses to avoid overburdening older ones.
 Build the operational capacity of newer warehouses to take over distribution loads.

-📊 Insight:
+#### 📊 Insight 7:
 The more transport issues encountered, the lower the shipping volume.
 Warehouses or routes with fewer transport problems dominate in shipping volume.

 💡 Business Recommendation:
 Evaluate and optimize areas or routes with many transport issues.
 Improvements may involve better road infrastructure, transportation modes, or changing logistics vendors.
-## 10. Conclusion & Next Step ✅➡️❓